sec-js/gshell/README.md

 # ToDo

-The evasion folder is for the version 2.0 which should have the following:
+For the version 2.0 which should have the following:

 1. Encryptors: To bypass AVs
 2. Obfuscators: To bypass AVs